-Co-op, short for Cooperative Education, is the integration of classroom theory with applied learning in appropriate fields of business, engineering, science, technology, education, and other professions.
-Florida Tech students can obtain valuable major-related work experience through the Co-op program, and receive academic credit for their experience.
+Cooperative Education, or co-op, is the integration of classroom theory with applied learning in appropriate fields of business, engineering, science, technology, education, and other professions.
+Florida Tech students can obtain valuable major-related work experience and receive undergraduate academic credit through the co-op program .
 Co-op at Florida Tech is an optional program for qualified main campus students and is available for every major, with appropriate departmental approvals.
 Getting major-related work experience can be a great way for students to apply what they have learned in the classroom and can help clarify career goals.
 In addition, students gain a competitive edge in their full-time job search because they have the skills and relevant experience that employers are seeking.

 Connecting Florida Tech students with high-tech employers, ProTrack is Florida Tech's innovative and flexible cooperative education program.

 ProTrack combines a traditional university education with a one-of-a-kind, student-centered cooperative education program.
-Students can opt to work within our unique 3-in-4 curriculum structure or to customize a work experience program that fits in with their academic and career plans.
-Our 3-in-4 structure allows both U.S. and international students to complete up to three semester-long paid work experiences related to their major and career interests while still earning a bachelor's degree in four years.
+Our program structure allows both U.S. citizens and international students to complete several semester-long paid work experiences related to their major and career interests while still earning their undergraduate or graduate degree in an appropriate amount of time.
+Co-op is available every semester, for multiple semesters, not just in the summer or as a one-time experience.

 Students at Florida Tech have the opportunity to gain valuable undergraduate major-related work experience for academic credit.
 Options include working a Spring, Summer or Fall semester, working two semesters back-to-back, or working part-time while attending classes full time.